 The cardboard lines form separate compartments with a parallel distance of ~16 cm.
-These compartments are split in height and depth with an additional diagonal cardboard insert so that the remaining module air can only circulate thermally in tight triangular spaces.
+These compartments are split in height and depth with an additional diagonal cardboard insert (here without chopsticks) so that the remaining module air can only circulate thermally in tight triangular spaces.
 For further reflection, these cardboard strips are laminated with an aluminum foil.
 To reduce the heat transfer by infrared radiation, so-called Opacifiers can be introduced into the cardboard shafts.
 The additives may be iron oxide, carbon black or titanium oxide.

 Jointly build wooden skeleton, cardboard strips and the split bamboo or simelar rods the external pressure, which will load after the construction direction on the air-evacuated module surfaces.

 The well-dried stands, cross braces and horizontal woods are held in minimal contact with the sheet metal surfaces by means of 3 mm narrow triangular profiles made from split bamboo.
 This also minimizes thermal transfer there.
 Finally, each module receives a packet of desiccant (zeolite).

 Statically planned, about 8 cm thick walls, slender partitions and floor-supporting walls from ~ 12 cm are so produced.
-Floor, floor slab, flat roof and other roof forms as well as all doors can be produced in this technique.
+Flat roof and other roof forms as well as windows and doors can be produced in this technique.
 As a static load only fractions of common wall weights are to included in the calculations.

-All elastomer-sealed module panels are pumped via their ball valve - with a rotary vane vacuum pump - an atmospheric height-dependent negative pressure (~ 80 - 95%).
-This happens after the modules have been grouted to a finished construction.
-The long-term vacuum diffusion reduction can be readjusted to the modules via the ball valves.
-Re-pumping is controlled by the manometer and could also be done with a manual pump *.
+Finally, all modules are vacuumed with a rotary vane vacuum pump (~ 80 - 95% / 1 Pa, or about 0.01 millibar).
+The long-term vacuum diffusion reduction can be readjusted** to the modules via the ball valves.
+Re-pumping is controlled by the manometer and could also be done with a manual pump.